 In MTLS mode, UDPRoute traffic is tunneled with CONNECT-UDP over the existing mTLS tenant proxy TCP port.
 The tenant proxy Service does not expose per-backend UDP NodePorts.

-CONNECT-UDP and raw UDP-over-HTTP tunneling are alpha Envoy features.
+Envoy marks CONNECT-UDP and raw UDP-over-HTTP tunneling as alpha upstream.
 Validate workload-specific MTU, burst, stream-count, and idle-timeout behavior before using it for production UDP traffic.

 The management cluster must be able to reach tenant cluster nodes on Kubernetes NodePort ranges.